Thomas S. Bremer, Ph.D.

 Work in Progress

-I have two writing projects currently in progress.
-The first, a book titled Sacred Wonderland: The Story of Religion in Yellowstone under contract with the University of Nebraska Press, will examine the religious history of the world’s first national park.
-My other writing assignment is a chapter on national parks for the Routledge Handbook of Religious and Spiritual Tourism edited by Daniel Olsen.
+Currently I am working on a book titled Sacred Wonderland: The Story of Religion in Yellowstone under contract with the University of Nebraska Press, which will examine the religious history of the world’s first national park.

 Blessed with Tourists: The Borderlands of Religion and Tourism in San Antonio recounts the history of San Antonio, Texas, as a travel destination, with chapters on the history of the Alamo as a tourist site and on the San Antonio Missions National Historical Park.
 My second book, Formed from this Soil: An Introduction to the Diverse History of Religion in America tells the story of the diverse sacred traditions and practices found throughout American religious history.